 Phipps Conservatory and Botanical Gardens is committed to working with teachers and community members to assist them in integrating museum experiences into their curriculum as well as continuously improving programming offered at Phipps.
 The Phipps Educational Advisory Committee is a select group of educators and community members who meet regularly during the school year to foster collaboration across schools and museums, build connections, and identify ways that Phipps can better serve the community through our educational programming.
 The committee is made of teachers of all subject areas, education advocates, community members and informal science educators from across the greater Pittsburgh, PA, region.

 Jamie Juran holds a master's degree in special education and is a veteran kindergarten teacher with the Deer Lakes School District.
-Using her passion for science and reading, Jamie recently collaborated with a team of her colleagues to spearhead an initiative that revised and rewrote the school district’s science and English language arts curricula.
-Jamie also played a pivotal role in developing her school’s RTII/MTSS core team and continues to participate as a member of the core team today. amie is currently working with Carnegie Mellon University and Trying Together as a member of its Flutter development focus group.
+Using her passion for science and reading, Jamie recently collaborated with a team of her colleagues to spearhead an initiative that revised and rewrote the school district’s science and English language arts curriculum.
+Jamie also played a pivotal role in developing her school’s RTII/MTSS core team, and continues to participate as a member of the core team today.
+Jamie is currently working with Trying Together as a member of its Flutter development focus group.
 When not working, Jamie enjoys knitting, pottery, and spending time with her husband and two sons.

 - Review updated lesson plans and program ideas developed by the museum educators